pyamsoft/pydroid/arch/README.md

 crafting a `state` in your `UiStateViewModel` and then passing it to your `Renderable` to render.

-The `UiStateViewModel` is a JetPack view model which has been extended to easily handle the management of a `state`.
+The `UiStateViewModel` is a JetPack view model which has been extended to easily handle the management of a `UiViewState`.
 The view model controls the understanding of `state` via the `UiViewState` interface.
-This `state` can only be accessed using the functions `setState(UiViewState) -> UiViewState` which provides you with the current `state` and requires you to modify and return a new `state`, and `withState(UiViewState) -> UiViewState` which only provides the state to you but does not allow for modification.
+This `UiViewState` can only be accessed using the functions `setState(UiViewState) -> UiViewState` which provides you with the current `UiViewState` and requires you to modify and return a new `UiViewState`, and exposes the state via a variable called `state` which only provides the state to you but does not allow for modification.
-`state` is not required to be immutable, but you really are shooting yourself in the foot if you do not follow the immutable state recommendation that so many MVI frameworks propose - pydroid-arch suggests that you make all of your `UiViewState` as Kotlin `data classes`.
+`UiViewState` is not required to be immutable, but you really are shooting yourself in the foot if you do not follow the immutable state recommendation that so many MVI frameworks propose - pydroid-arch suggests that you make all of your `UiViewState` as Kotlin `data classes`.
 Like other frameworks, accessing and mutating state are not synchronous operations - they will not happen immediately, but will happen as soon as possible.

 Since `Renderable` is just an interface, anything can implement it.
-For a `UiStateViewModel` you may need to either provide the required `initialState` and `debug` parameters in the constructor, or use a dependency injection solution with a custom ViewModel Factory.
+For a `UiStateViewModel` you may need to either provide the required `initialState` parameter in the constructor, or use a dependency injection solution with a custom ViewModel Factory.

 While the simple lightweight adoption style will always be fully supported as a first class citizen,